debabratakarfa/universalcontent/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+#Modern Way:

+Go to the WordPress Dashboard "Add New Plugin" section.

+Search For "Common Content".

+Install, then Activate it.

+#Old Way:

-1. Upload `common-content.php` to the `/wp-content/plugins/` directory
+Upload the universalcontent folder to the /wp-content/plugins/ directory

-1. Activate the plugin through the 'Plugins' menu in WordPress
+Activate the plugin through the 'Plugins' menu in WordPress.

-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+You are good to go!

 == Frequently Asked Questions ==